Experiential learning resources for the innovative educator

 4) Dinner Party on a Budget

-Experiential learning is personalized.
-At the beginning of the school year, my students build personal learning plans using a ready-made digital personal learning plan template.
-We glance at their personal learning plans every couple of weeks, but we review personal learning plans in depth when we return from break.
+Experiential learning is personalized, so, at the beginning of the school year, my students build personal learning plans using a ready-made digital personal learning plan template.

 6) New Year’s Global Traditions Project-Based Learning